aldur/aldur.github.io/_posts/2025-09-08-nuggets-of-psychology.md

 less](#shiny-new-things) over time and it might lead to exaggerate (or unconstrained) spending while seeking additional stimuli – always seeking more.

-Knowing about the hedonic treadmill is powerful to counteract it.
-By not fooling ourselves thinking that a new purchase (or a promotion, or more money) will make us happier, because we will quickly adapt to it.
-Instead, by focusing on those long-lasting things whose effect compound over time and bring us meaningfulness and purposefulness (e.g., social relationship or long-lasting missions).
+Knowing about the hedonic treadmill is a powerful way to counteract it.
+We should not fool ourselves by thinking that a new purchase (or a promotion, or more money) will make us happier, because we will quickly adapt to it.
+Instead, we can focus on those long-lasting things whose effect compound over time and bring us meaningfulness and purpose (e.g., social relationship or long-term missions).

 #### Perception of past experiences